alexbird-hunterindustries/learning-vim/session-1-vim-in-ide/README.md

 In pairs, take turns being "it".
 The person who is "it" is not at the keyboard.
 They describe some place in this code file, and their pair needs to get there as quickly as possible without using the mouse.
-When they get to the place, they `INSERT` "TAG" into the code, and then the person who is "it" tells them a new place.
+When they get to the place, they insert "`TAG`" into the code, and then the person who is "it" tells them a new place.
 After a little bit, rotate who is "it".

 ## Outro